Sailing in Ölüdeniz, Türkiye. muratart/Shutterstock

 2. Soak in a Turkish bath

 In the days when homes lacked indoor plumbing, hamams (bathhouses) played a crucial role in Turkish society, both as a place to get clean and a place to socialize.
-Today, they’re typically a special-occasion treat, visited more often by tourists than locals, but a trip to a hamam is still a luxury worth indulging in.
+Today, they’re typically a special occasion treat, visited more often by tourists than locals, but a trip to a hamam is still worth the indulgence.

-A visit typically includes a scrub and massage by a same-gender attendant, but you can also opt for a slow, revitalizing steam bath.
-The interiors of these traditional spas are usually marble-lined and lit by skylights set into the domed roof.
+A visit usually includes a scrub and massage by a same-gender attendant, but you can also opt for a slow, revitalizing steam bath.
+The interiors of these traditional spas tend to be marble lined and lit by skylights set into a domed roof.

-The grandest hamams – such as the Hürrem Sultan Hamamı, the Cağaloğlu Hamamı and the Kılıç Ali Paşa Hamamı in Istanbul – are a treat for the eyes as well as the body.
+The grandest hamams – such as the Hürrem Sultan Hamamı, Cağaloğlu Hamamı and Kılıç Ali Paşa Hamamı in İstanbul – are a treat for the eyes as well as the body.
 In the old Ottoman capital of Bursa, hamams such as Eski Kaplıca and Yeni Kaplıca feature pools fed by the area’s natural thermal springs.

 3. See Cappadocia from above and below

-First thing in the morning, the skies above Cappadocia fill with hot-air balloons that take visitors soaring above the area’s canyons, fairy chimneys and other fantastical rock formations.
-Even if you don’t fancy a flight, it’s worth getting up early to see the colorful aerial display from the ground.
+First thing in the morning, the skies above Cappadocia (Kapadokya) fill with hot-air balloons that take riders soaring above the area’s canyons, fairy chimneys and other fantastical rock formations.
+Even if you don’t fancy a flight, the colorful aerial display is something to behold from the ground.

-For a more (ahem) down-to-earth experience, follow labyrinthine tunnels many stories below the ground at ancient underground cities such as Derinkuyu and Kaymaklı, where thousands of Byzantine-era residents took shelter from invaders for months at a time.
-In addition to living quarters, these subterranean settlements included facilities to stable animals, cook, worship and even make wine.
+For a more (ahem) down-to-earth experience, follow labyrinthine tunnels many stories below at ancient underground cities such as Derinkuyu and Kaymaklı, where thousands of Byzantine residents took shelter from invaders for months at a time.
+In addition to living quarters, these subterranean settlements included facilities for housing stable animals, cooking, worshipping and even making wine.

-Planning Tip: Balloon trips typically leave at sunrise to catch the best light, so be ready for an early start.
+Planning tip: Balloon trips most often leave at sunrise to catch the best light, so be ready for an early start.
 Book ahead and note that flights can be canceled due to high winds or heavy rain.

 4. Feast on a fish meze

-A rakı-balık meal is a quintessential Turkish custom, particularly in Istanbul and along the Aegean and Mediterranean coasts.
-The name explains this popular dining experience – rakı is a strong anise-flavored liqueur typically mixed with water and ice, and balık is fish.
-These lavish spreads typically start with an assortment of meze dishes, which are often the real stars of the show.
+A rakı-balık meal is a quintessential Turkish custom, particularly in İstanbul and along the Aegean and Mediterranean coasts.
+The name explains this popular dining experience: rakı is a strong anise-flavored liqueur typically mixed with water and ice, and balık is fish.
+These lavish spreads customarily start with an assortment of meze, which are often the real stars of the show.

-Intended for sharing, meze plates feature creative combinations of vegetables, herbs and seafood, often topped with yogurt or cooked in locally pressed olive oil.
-If you do manage to save room for the main course, popular fish choices include grilled levrek (sea bass) and çipura (sea bream), or lightly fried istavrit (mackerel), barbun (red mullet) and hamsi (anchovies).
+Intended for sharing, meze plates creatively combine vegetables, herbs and seafood, usually topped with yogurt or cooked in locally pressed olive oil.
+If you manage to save room for the main course, popular fish choices include grilled levrek (sea bass) and çipura (sea bream), or lightly fried istavrit (mackerel), barbun (red mullet) and hamsi (anchovies).

 5. Shop in Türkiye's colorful bazaars

 Despite the proliferation of modern shopping malls and supermarkets, traditional bazaar culture remains strong in Türkiye.
-Most historic town centers will have at least one çarşı – a maze-like traditional marketplace with vendors selling everything from cheap souvenirs to handmade leather and metal crafts.
-Istanbul’s Grand Bazaar (known as the Kapalı Çarşı, or “covered marketplace” in Turkish) is one of the world's most famous markets, but the bazaars in Gaziantep and Şanlıurfa are arguably more atmospheric and authentic.
+Most historic town centers have at least one çarşı, a mazelike market with vendors selling everything from cheap souvenirs to handmade leather and traditional metal crafts. İstanbul’s Grand Bazaar (known as the Kapalı Çarşı, meaning “covered marketplace”) is one of the world's most famous markets, but the bazaars in Gaziantep (Antep) and Şanlıurfa are arguably more atmospheric and authentic.

-Equally important to local life is the pazar, an open-air market for fresh seasonal fruits and vegetables, food products, clothing and household goods.
-Depending on the town or city neighborhood, these local markets might be set up in the street under rigged-up tarps, in an emptied parking lot or garage, or in a purpose-built market hall.
+Equally important to local life is the pazar, an open-air bazaar for fresh seasonal fruits and vegetables, food products, clothing and household goods.
+Depending on the town or city neighborhood, these markets might be set up in the street under rigged-up tarps, in an emptied parking lot or garage, or in a purpose-built hall.

-Held in different areas on set days of the week, these local markets are cheap and lively places to buy staples and seasonal fruit and veg, and discover which ingredients locals are using in their kitchens at home.
+Held in different areas on set days of the week, these markets are cheap and lively places to buy staples and seasonal fruit and veg, and discover which ingredients the locals use in their kitchens at home.

-Planning Tip: Bring an appetite – larger pazars, such as the weekly market in the resort town of Fethiye, feature stalls selling gözleme (stuffed flatbreads) and other tasty local dishes to sate hungry shoppers.
+Planning tip: Bring an appetite – at a larger pazar, such as the weekly market in the resort town of Fethiye, stalls sell gözleme (stuffed flatbreads) and other tasty dishes to sate hungry shoppers.

 6. Cruise turquoise waters on a gület

 If you get tired of blissfully lazing around, you can always hop ashore along the way.
-Interesting stops include the ancient ruins of Knidos, the dramatic Crusader Castle in Kaleköy and Kaş with its cool cafe-restaurants.
+Interesting stops include the ancient ruins of Knidos, the dramatic Crusader Castle in Kaleköy and Kaş, with its cool cafes.

-Istanbul’s minaret-studded skyline was a gift from the Ottomans as well.
+İstanbul’s minaret-studded skyline was a gift from the Ottomans as well.
 The architecturally refined Blue Mosque gets the most attention, but visitors shouldn’t miss the tiny, tile-bedecked Rüstem Paşa Mosque and the graceful Süleymaniye Mosque, perched atop one of the old city’s seven hills.
-History buffs can dig into the different cultural eras in Istanbul by exploring its wealth of museums.
+History buffs can dig into the different cultural eras in İstanbul by exploring its best museums.

 8. Hike the Lycian Way

-For a more active way to explore the Turquoise Coast, consider hiking a section of the Lycian Way, a long-distance trekking path stretching 540km (335 mi) from Fethiye to Antalya.
-Best walked in spring or fall, the sometimes challenging trail winds along spectacular coastal cliffs, through bucolic villages and beach towns, past ancient ruins and up into the mountains in the hinterland.
+For a more active way to traverse the Turquoise Coast, consider hiking a section of the Lycian Way, a long-distance trekking path stretching 540km from Fethiye to Antalya.
+The best time to walk it is in spring or fall; the sometimes challenging trail winds along spectacular coastal cliffs, through bucolic villages and beach towns, past ancient ruins and up into the mountains in the hinterland.

-Most sections of the trail offer accommodation in small pensions as well as places to stop and camp.
-Highlights along the way include the secluded valley of Kabak, the long sandy beach at Patara, the massive rock tombs of Myra, the ruins of ancient Olympos and the Chimaera, or “burning rock,” at Çıralı.
+Most sections of the trail offer accommodations in small pensions as well as places to stop and camp.
+Highlights along the way include the secluded valley of Kabak, the long sandy beach at Patara, the massive rock tombs of Myra, the ruins of ancient Olympos and the Chimaera (meaning “Burning Rock”) at Çıralı.

-Planning Tip: If you want to see more of Türkiye's incredible landscape on foot and escape the crowded tourist spots, extend your trip and spend some time exploring the country's stunning array of national parks.
+Planning tip: If you want to see more of Türkiye's incredible landscape on foot and escape the crowded tourist spots, extend your trip and spend some time in the country's stunning array of national parks.

 9. See incredible ancient mosaics

-Tiny colored cubes of glass, ceramic or stone were used during the Greek, Roman and Byzantine eras to make amazingly detailed tableaux depicting mythological tales, heroic battles, lavish banquets and other scenes.
+Tiny cubes of colored glass, ceramic or stone were used during the Greek, Roman and Byzantine eras to make amazingly detailed tableaux depicting mythological tales, heroic battles and lavish banquets.
 Later Byzantine mosaics created shimmering visions of the saints on the domes of medieval Christian churches.

-Splendidly preserved examples can be seen in situ on the floors of grand palaces and villas at ancient sites, but some of the most impressive mosaics are displayed in museums such as the Gaziantep Zeugma Mosaic Museum, the Hatay Archaeology Museum and the Haleplibahçe Mosaic Museum in Şanlıurfa.
+Splendidly preserved examples can be seen on the floors of grand palaces and villas at ancient sites, but some of the most impressive mosaics are displayed in museums, including Gaziantep's Zeugma Mosaic Museum, the archaeology museum in Antakya (Hatay) and Haleplibahçe Mosaic Museum in Şanlıurfa.

-Planning Tip: Don't overlook the mosaics inside Türkiye's Byzantine-era basilicas – those inside the Hagia Sophia and Kariye Mosque in Istanbul are particularly spectacular.
+Planning tip: Don't overlook the mosaics inside Türkiye's Byzantine basilicas – those inside the Hagia Sophia and Kariye Mosque in İstanbul are particularly spectacular.

 10. Linger over a leisurely Turkish breakfast

-It’s hard to think of a better way to fuel up for a big day of sightseeing than with a Turkish breakfast spread (serpme kahvaltı) – a fabulous fusion of sweet and savory.
-Start with the nibbles – olives, cheeses, sliced tomatoes and cucumbers, and perhaps a slice of sucuk (beef sausage) and some spicy pepper paste along with your eggs.
+It’s hard to think of a better way to fuel up for a big day of sightseeing than with a Turkish breakfast spread (serpme kahvaltı), a fabulous fusion of sweet and savory.
+Start with the nibbles: olives, cheese, sliced tomatoes and cucumbers, and perhaps a slice of sucuk (beef sausage) and some spicy pepper paste along with your eggs.

-Next, satisfy your sweet tooth with myriad pastries, homemade jams and a decadent swirl of honey and thick cream (kaymak).
+Next, satisfy your sweet tooth with pastries, homemade jams and a decadent swirl of honey and thick cream (kaymak).
 Different parts of the country have their own additions.
-Sample fresh herbs along the Aegean coast, cornmeal cooked with melted butter and cheese (called mıhlama or kuymak) in the Black Sea region, and fermented cheese and hot peppers in Hatay.
-Endless small glasses of sweet, black tea are served as standard.
+Sample fresh herbs along the Aegean coast, cornmeal cooked with melted butter and cheese (called mıhlama or kuymak) in the Black Sea region, and fermented cheese and hot peppers in Antakya.
+Endless small glasses of sweet black tea are served as standard.

-11. Watch the sunrise from atop Mt Nemrut
+11. Watch the sunrise from atop Nemrut Dağı

-The surreal sight waiting at the summit of Nemrut Dağı is a testament to both the extent of the power that can be wielded by one ruler and to its inevitable decline.
+The surreal sight waiting at the summit of Nemrut Dağı (Mt Nemrut) is a testament to both the extent of the power that can be wielded by one ruler and to its inevitable decline.
 In the 1st century BCE, the Hellenistic king Antiochus I of Commagene had massive statues of deities, mythic beasts and other figures erected on top of a rocky peak as a monument to his own greatness.
-Earthquakes over the centuries toppled the heads of these statues from their bodies and they now sit scattered around a stark, remote landscape – a reminder of how even the mighty fall.
+Earthquakes over the centuries toppled the heads of these statues from their bodies, and they now sit scattered around a stark, remote landscape – a reminder of how even the mighty both metaphorically and quite literally fall.

 12. Imagine the beginnings of human civilization